 Use Intel tools to measure and streamline your customer order cycle time;

 Keep a complete record of all current and completed sales, manufactured goods, and ordered supply;

 Analyze every part of your process to identify the slow parts of your order fulfillment cycle time;

 Monitor the exact time each step of your order and production flow is started and completed; and

 Improve your workshop’s output and create your own deadlines to reflect this streamlined process.

-Try Katana — The Smart Workshop Software for free for 14 days, and let it breathe life into your online order fulfillment process.
+Try Katana — The Smart Manufacturing Software for free for 14 days, and let it breathe life into your online order fulfillment process.